“A goal without a plan is just a wish.” Antoine de Saint-Exupery

 - Commitment.
 And finally, it’s about commitment.
 It’s about thinking HOW, instead of WHY NOT.
 This is not about if I’m going to get better, but about how I’m going to do it.
 It will take the time it takes.
 I will be afraid.
 I will be scared.
 But I will keep going.

 This is about taking things to the next level.

 Making this shift has rippled all throughout my life, because how you do something is how you do everything.

 I’ve started looking at my online business as a real business instead of just trying to make a few dollars.

 By taking things to the next level, I’m enjoying my life more.
 I can do more.
-I can be with Vincent more.
+I can spend more time with my kids.
 I can grow more.

 Here are three ways this has impacted the rest of my life:

 - Cartooning.
 I’m learning to draw.
 When I was about 7 years old, I remember trying to draw.
 I got so frustrated I threw the paper and my pens on the floor.
 I didn’t think I was good enough.
 But drawing is just another skill, and I’m learning it.
 It’s not easy, but I’m getting better each day, because I’m putting in the work.

 - Health.
 I’ve focused eating more whole plant-based foods, which give me more energy, joy, and other goodies.

 - Income.
 My income has grown in many different ways.
 I keep following my heart, and it leads me into interesting places that make my heart sing, while bringing in money.
 I’m writing books, creating courses, and running a friendly membership.